aelkz/microservices-security/_configuration/openshift/3scale/README.md

 - Application
 - Key(s)

 The Account can have many Users but will only have 1 upon initial creation.
 If the Account has subscribed to multiple Services in the signup then it will be associated to those Services via what's known as a Service subscription and for each Service subscribed an Application will be created along with a set of Keys.
-Although it is important to understand the 3scale data object model and the relationship each object has with one another we won't go into too much detail on that here.
+Although it is important to understand the 3scale data object com.microservices.apigateway.security.model and the relationship each object has with one another we won't go into too much detail on that here.

 ### Subscriptions
 There are 2 different subscriptions made when the signup is completed.
 The user commonly only really sees and cares about one of these though.
 The most important subscription is the Application Subscription and the less important of the two is the Service Subscription.